HL7/fhir-consent-management/input/pagecontent/usecases.md

 - The administrator specifies a consenter.
 The consenter is either explicitly selected by the administrator or is implied by the workflow.

-- The administrator initiates a request for consent from the consenter by assigning the form to the consenter.
+- The administrator initiates a request to collect consent from the consenter based on the form and identity of the consenter.

+- The consent system notifies the consenter and tracks the assignment of the form to the consenter.

 **Post-condition:**
 - The consenter is notified about the request.